lizimai/zimaili/content/authors/admin/_index.md

       year: 2017
 superuser: true
 status:
-  icon: ☕️
+  icon: 🦄
 last_name: Wu
 highlight_name: true
 first_name: Alice
 email: zimai.li@evobio.eu
 ---
 Zimai is a researcher that is interested in the dynamic and complex interactions in biological systems.
-Currently he is doing his PhD on the social behaviour in ants.
+Currently he is doing his PhD on the social behaviour of ants.

 {style="text-align: justify;"}